wcparker829/help/README.md

 ## Components

+Note: The headers below all start with a capital letter because the name of each component starts with a capital letter.
+The files however in the components folder are named in camelCase while the files in the pages folder are named in lower-case-with-hypens.

 ### AccountInfo

 This component requires an Account object as props that.
 It then takes that account and uses the [Management API](https://docs.microsoft.com/en-us/rest/api/apimanagement/) to get a list of subscriptions for that apim account.
 This comnponent includes a table with the first name, last name, and email address for the account as well as a [SubscriptionsList](#subscriptionslist) component that it passes the list of subscriptions to.